 If you are an organization leader within an ALE, then you’re likely familiar with the mandate which states you must participate in your employees’ healthcare.
 However, what you may not know is this can be accomplished one of two ways:

 The employer shared responsibility can be calculated one of three ways, as well.
 First, if minimum essential coverage (MEC) is offered.
 Second, if an employee receives tax credit discounts.
 Or third, if the ICHRA allowance has passed the “affordability” test.
 Because of this flexibility, even large employers are no longer stuck with a traditional group health plan.
 Therefore, ICHRAs also work for Applicable Large Employers looking for significant savings and plan personalization for employees.

 Can ICHRA work for you?

 If you want to learn more about Individual Coverage HRAs (ICHRA), check out our full ICHRA Guide.
 There, you can try our free online calculator to estimate your potential savings by switching to an ICHRA.

-If you’d like to talk to an expert about ICHRA, connect with one of our benefits consultants by emailing [email protected] for a free, personal analysis of your current health benefits and full evaluation of all your alternative group options.
+If you’d like to talk to an expert about ICHRA, connect with one of our benefits consultants by emailing [email protected].
 We’ll help you take great care of your team while still cutting costs!

 Important Notice: Remodel Health does not intend to provide specific insurance, legal, or tax advice.
 Remodel Health always recommends consulting with your own professional representation to properly evaluate the information presented and its appropriate application to your particular situation.